s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 You see, there is value in *winning* because it is possible to *lose*.
 You could have lost, but you didn't - there's relief.
 You contributed to your team's success - there's a sense of achievement.
 The pleasure of winning does not come from reading "you won" on your screen, it comes from overcoming adversity and not losing.

-The world is full of painful experiences that will not help you in any way and may even give you mental illnesses such as PTSD.
+The world is full of painful experiences that will not help you in any way and may even give you mental disorders such as PTSD.
 The analogy was not an attempt to make suffering look acceptable but to show that negative states of happiness can have value in certain contexts.

 Another thing about suffering is that it is inevitable, it is only a matter of when and how much.
-Painful experiences are not accidents, they are not unexpected, and they are bound to happen.
+Painful experiences are not accidents, they are not unexpected ― they are bound to happen.
 Suffering is so universal and true that you may even call it a property of existence.

 > I judge you unfortunate because you have never lived through misfortune.
 You have passed through life without an opponent - no one can ever know what you are capable of, not even you."
 > ― Seneca

-Finally, we do not want to be in pain or discomfort or pain so we attempt to take action to get out of it.
-This urge to reduce discomfort is what has led to so many creations in the fields of science, engineering, arts etc. It is not the sole reason for the growth of a person or a species as a whole but it certainly promotes change.
+Finally, we do not want to be in pain or discomfort therefore we attempt to get out of it.
+This urge to reduce discomfort is what has led to so many creations in the fields of science, engineering, arts etc. It is not the sole reason for the growth of a person or a species as a whole but it certainly pushes us to take action.

 #### Takeaways
 - Suffering is inevitable, it is expected.